Skip to main content

 The irony of being the CEO of a luxury travel company is that I’m typically not very good at vacationing.
 I’m also not very good at planning them.
 At Exclusive Resorts, we often call my type the “‘we really should” traveler — meaning we really should take that trip or vacation, but something (usually work related) always seems to get in the way.

 I have no excuse, however, as I'm fortunate to have an Exclusive Resorts membership and a fabulous Vacation Ambassador, Erin, who executes all planning and organizing for me.
 As a last-minute planner, I tend to only book trips around 60 days out.
-As such, I was thinking about a four-day trip to Kiawah in South Carolina, yet while perusing the monthly availability report, I noticed the Club had a week available in Anguilla, followed by a few days in St. Barts and a week in Nevis.
+As such, I was thinking about a four-day trip to Kiawah in South Carolina, yet while perusing the monthly availability report, I noticed the Club had a week available in Anguilla.
 Many discerning travelers consider the Caribbean solely for peak season — December to April — but the Caribbean islands are also fabulous between May and September.
 Temperatures don't change that much throughout the year, and during the summer months the resorts, activities, and beaches are quieter, making it easier to secure top restaurant reservations.
-So while I have never been to Anguilla, St. Barts, or Nevis, I figured what could be better than an island hopping adventure?
+I have never been to Anguilla, so I figured what could be better than an island hopping adventure?
 So we booked the trip... and a potential four-day trip to Kiawah turned into a two-week island escape to the Caribbean.

 Gorgeous colors are on display all over Anguilla